mattcieslak/hbcd-docs/docs/measures/demographics.md

 **Visits Administered and corresponding age range of administration**: V1: prenatal
 **Estimated length of time for completion**: 10 minutes

-## Quality Control (QC) Processes
+## Quality Control (QC)
 **QC Procedures**: QC procedures included monitoring the data dashboard for variable missingness and data consistency.<br>
 **Common Issues Identified**: High missing on income (although in line with expectations)

 ## Potential Issues Flagged by Subject Matter Experts
-**Measure Name**: We learned through RA reports that some participants reported challenges in answering certain questions, such as those related to race and ethnicity (e.g., options did not capture identity) and occupation (i.e., imperfect option for job type and number of hours).
+ We learned through RA reports that some participants reported challenges in answering certain questions, such as those related to race and ethnicity (e.g., options did not capture identity) and occupation (i.e., imperfect option for job type and number of hours).

 ##  Appendix.
 Source information for demographic measures